 This is where it all goes kablooey.

 Every year, Bleeding Cool runs its Top 100 Power List of members of the comics industry.
 And every year we get told how wrong we are.
 Somehow, it’s always for completely different reasons and from completely different directions.
 Why was X in when Y was not?
 Why is Z is high when W is so low?
 And neither U or T should be on this list after that incident involving V… and condemning us for being either infested with SJW virtue signalling or providing platforms for fascists – and sometimes simultaneously.
+The latter of which is on this part of the list.
+We are not giving this specific person a platform nor are we agreeing with anything they might have to say.
+Unfortunately, sometimes people with less than agreeable ideals are influential even if people don’t want to admit it and they make this list.
 Man, I don’t know how Time Magazine manages.

 But that’s part of the process.
 This attempt to list the most powerful people working in the English-speaking comic book marketplace is, of course, flawed.
 It is judged by all manner of attributes, the ability to influence what comics exist and sell, but also the willingness to use that power in the industry to affect things, and the ability to retain said power if a job is taken away.
 Which is why you will see a number of people on a higher spot than their bosses.

 The Power List rewards those who combine roles, creator, publisher, distributor, retailers, those who are double and triple threats, and also where power is concentrated in one person rather than being spread out among many.
 Some powerful organisations or groups, where power is diffused amongst several individuals, may drop down or drop out altogether.

 It does not measure talent or likeability, respect or fairness, and it does not intend to represent diversity or balance.
 All it does is note power, used for betterment — or detriment — in the English speaking comic book world.